rundsk/dsk/README.md

 Read more about [the design definitions tree](https://rundsk.com/tree/The-Design-Definitions-Tree), and how to add meta data, assets and authors.

-## Building your own Frontend

-Architecture-wise DSK is split into a backend and frontend.
-The backend implemented in Go takes care of understanding the definitions tree and provides a REST API for the frontend, usually implemented in JavaScript.

-Frontends are pluggable and the decoupled design allows you to create individually branded frontends.
-These are entirely free in their implementation, they must adhere to only a minimal set of rules.

-Read more about [building your own custom frontend](https://rundsk.com/tree/Architecture/Building-your-own-Frontend) and how to use with DSK.

 ## Help

 Just want to say "Thank you"?
 [Send us a mail](mailto:thankyou@rundsk.com).